(n.) someone whose paycheque is a lot smaller than they were expecting it to be [19thC slang]

 If the amount you receive is much larger than you predicted, of course, then there’s no problem.
 If, on the other hand, it is much smaller, then you’re a north-easter.

-Originally a term from naval slang, it appears two theories have emerged attempting to explain where the word north-easter comes from in this sense.
+Did we mention HHHQ is in Newcastle upon Tyne?
+Anyway, originally a term from naval slang, it appears two theories have emerged attempting to explain where the word north-easter comes from in this sense.

 In his landmark Dictionary of Slang and Unconventional English (1923), the lexicographer Eric Partridge put forward a theory that the phrase perhaps alludes to “the bitterness of a northeast wind”, as seafarers in North Atlantic waters would typically find strong, cold, north-easterly winds—pulled down from the high Arctic—much harsher than their opposing southwesterly winds, which would originate in the balmier tropics.
 Unfortunately, despite being the more imaginative of the two theories on offer, Partridge’s is also the least likely.